topdop80234/github-workflow-example/README.md

 ## Configure Webhook Endpoint to trigger workflow in a branch
 To configure a webhook endpoint to trigger a workflow in a specific branch follow these steps

-* In the settings page scroll down to the section **WEB HOOKS** and click the Add endpoint button, this will show a modal where the endpoint values can be entered
+* In the settings page scroll down to the section **WEB HOOKS** and click the **Add endpoint** button, this will show a modal where the endpoint values can be entered
-* Set the http method to *POST* and enter the endpoint url as follows `https://api.github.com/repos/{owner}/{repo}/actions/workflows/{workflow_id}`.
-The following values `{owner}`, `{repo}` and `{workflow_id}` should be replaced with the correct values.
+* Set the http method to *POST* and enter the endpoint url as follows `https://api.github.com/repos/<owner>/<repo>/actions/workflows/{workflow_id}`.
+The following values `<owner>`, `<repo>` and `{workflow_id}` should be replaced with the correct values.
 The `workflow_id` can be the id of the workflow you want to trigger or the name of the workflow instead.
-To get the list of workflows for a repository a GET request should be made to the following endpoint https://api.github.com/repos/OWNER/REPO/actions/workflows, note that `OWNER` and `REPO` should be replaced with the correct values.
+To get the list of workflows for a repository a GET request should be made to the following endpoint `https://api.github.com/repos/OWNER/REPO/actions/workflows`, note that `OWNER` and `REPO` should be replaced with the correct values.
 More information on this endpoint can be found [here](https://docs.github.com/en/rest/actions/workflows#list-repository-workflows).
 Find a sample curl request and response below

 ```curl
 curl --location --request GET 'https://api.github.com/repos/oaks-view/github-workflow-example/actions/workflows' \